-- Eligibility: In this program, students work during the school year 10-24 hours a week at various preapproved sites.
+- Eligibility: In this program, students work during the school year 10-24 hours a week at a variety of preapproved field placements.
 Students go to the placement at least 12 weeks during the 14-week semester.
-Some sites also have regular on-site training process and seminars for their own externs. - Selection Method: Sites receive applications, conduct their selection processes independently, and provide their selections to Emory.
+Some placements also have regular on-site training process and seminars for their own externs. - Selection Method: Placements receive applications, conduct their selection processes independently, and provide their selections to Emory.
 We release offers to students via Symplicity and manage the acceptance and registration process. - Course Requirements: Students must also enroll in a companion course that relates to the site's specific area of practice. - Grading: These are Pass/Fail graded courses.
 Most students work a total of 3 credit hours/50 per credit, for a total of 150 hours.
 For 3Ls only, placements that can provide a distinct and significantly enhanced experience at higher levels of hours may be approved for up to 6 credit hours (50 hours per additional credit hour).